jsnimda/fidget-pincher/README.md

 </div>
 <script src="https://unpkg.com/fidget-pincher/dist/bundle.min.js"></script>
 <script>

   /* 1.
 Create a new instance of FidgetPincher */
   const fidgetPincher = new FidgetPincher({
+    /* by default, all options are set to true */
     // enableInertia: false, // set to false implies all other inertia options are false
     // enableTranslateInertia: false, // inertia when touches from 1 to 0
     // enableFidgetSpinInertia: false, // inertia when touches from 2 to 1